0xSull/lawyer_disclaimer_template/README.md

 ***DISCLAIMERS FOLLOW: Please review and be advised of the following:***

-I am a lawyer admitted to practice in Ireland.
+I am a lawyer admitted to practice in England and Wales.

 **DISCLAIMER OF ATTORNEY – CLIENT RELATIONSHIP**